urmilshroff/backup_deleter/README.md

-# macOS local Time Machine backup deleter
+# macOS local Time Machine backup deleter

 This is a shell script to manage and delete all local Time Machine backups that get created automatically on macOS versions -ge High Sierra 10.13.